jrmarino/synth/README.md

 There is a text mode for the building phase.
 It shows much less information than the curses-based screen, but if curses is acting up, the text mode gets the job done just fine.
 Also, when cron launches Synth, it is required that it be using a profile that has disabled the curses display.
+Alternatively, curses will be disabled if **TERM=dumb** is set in the environment, which is a suitable approach for cron jobs.

 #### Web interface